-

 I just purchased a car from another state.
 How long do I have to register it here?

-If you're a Mississippi resident, you have only seven days to get the car registered with the Mississippi Motor Vehicle Licensing (MVL) Bureau.
+If you're a Mississippi resident, you have only 7 business days to get the car registered with the Mississippi Department of Revenue.
 Take the current title, signed over to you, down to your local tax collector's office to register and title the vehicle in your name.

 I'll be moving to Mississippi next month.
-Do I have to register my vehicles with the state in seven days?
+How quickly must I register my vehicles with the state?

 I want to sell my car and buy another used one, but I don't even know where to start.
 Can you help?

 Sure!
-DMV.org has an entire section devoted to buying and selling cars.
+We have an entire section devoted to buying and selling cars.
 Check out those pages to get started.
 You'll also want to review some online auto classified ads like those on AutoTrader.com, Cars.com, and MotoClassifieds.US.
 There are many others, but these will help you get started on some research.

 I'm going to sell my car.
 Do I let the new owner keep the tag?

-No. In Mississippi, the license plate (tag) belongs to the owner, not the car.
-When you sell your car, you'll need to surrender the tag at your local tax collector's office, and the new owner will need to register and title the vehicle in their own name and get their own license plate.
+No. In Mississippi, the license plate (tag) belongs to the owner; not the car.
+When you sell your car, you must surrender the tag at your local Mississippi tax collector's office.
+The new owner will need to register and title the vehicle in his or her own name and obtain new license plates.

 I was just overseas and have decided to buy a car from there.
 How do I bring it to Mississippi?